web-auth/doc/pure-php/authenticator-registration.md

 ## Creation Response

-What you receive must be a JSON object that looks like as follow:
+What you receive must be a JSON object that looks like the following:

 {% code lineNumbers="true" %}
 ```javascript